 The founder steers and maneuvers their board (the product) to where the wave (the market) offers the most power and speed.

 How long a founder rides a wave is determined by its intrinsic energy, other surfers (competitors), the weather and surroundings (external events), and their skill in riding the wave where it has the most momentum.

-Surfing is especially frustrating for beginners; largely because your first steps don't look like surfing.
+Surfing is usually frustrating for beginners, largely because your first steps don't look like surfing.

-One way to visualize this is with a hill chart (courtesy of Basecamp):
+You can visualize this process with a hill chart (courtesy of Basecamp):

 The same is true in business!

-Before you can build a profitable company, you'll need to work on your fundamentals first.
+Before you try to start a company, you should work on your fundamentals.

 Using the same hill chart model, we could illustrate the process of building a business like this: